francescawaters/conservation-events/README.md

 1. **User Profile** - The user can view their profile and update their details.

 2. **User Password Reset** - The user can reset their password.

+3. **Search Bar** - The search bar allows the user to search for events by tag.

 ## Technologies Used